Dhayananth1511/DeliverGuard-AI-Smart-Income-Protection-for-Delivery-Workers/README.md

 # Strategy Video

-A **2-minute strategy video** explaining the idea, architecture, and execution plan will be uploaded to a publicly accessible link and shared during submission.
+A **2‑minute strategy video** explaining the idea, architecture, and execution plan will be uploaded and shared during submission.

+---

+# Hackathon

+Project developed for **Guidewire DEVTrails Pan‑India Hackathon**.